Jake Murphy

-Jacob Thomas Murphy (born September 21, 1989) is a former American football tight end.
+Jacob Thomas Murphy (born September 21, 1989) is an American former football tight end.
 He was signed by the Oakland Raiders as an undrafted free agent in 2014.
 He played college football at the University of Utah.

 Professional career

 Oakland Raiders

-Murphy decided to forego his senior year at the University of Utah to declare for the 2014 NFL Draft.
+Murphy decided to forego his senior year at the University of Utah to declare for the 2014 NFL draft.
 After going unselected in the draft, he signed with the Oakland Raiders on May 10, 2014.

 Miami Dolphins

 On September 23, 2014, Murphy was signed to the Miami Dolphins' practice squad.

 Cincinnati Bengals

 Murphy was signed to the practice squad of the Cincinnati Bengals on November 3, 2014.

 He was waived on August 19, 2015.

 Denver Broncos

 The Denver Broncos claimed Murphy off waivers on August 20, 2015.
 On August 31, 2015, he was released by the Broncos.

 Personal

 Murphy is the son of Dale Murphy, a former Major League Baseball outfielder (1976–93).